 Postgraduate PA School Residency and Fellowship Programs

-Often we have had little more than 30 days of training in a particular field, and we are joining a team of specialists who expect us to perform at the level of seasoned doctor.
+Often, we have had little more than 30 days of training in a particular field, and we join a team of specialists who may expect us to perform at the level of a seasoned doctor.

-PA training is generalist in nature with the ability to pick and choose among rotations as a student that may help one gain more experience in a particular field of study prior to graduation.
+PA training is generalist in nature, with the ability to pick and choose among clinical rotations as a student that may help one gain more experience in a particular field of study before graduation.

-If you have been practicing in a field for some time and want to change directions, it can be very intimidating.
+If you have been practicing in a field for some time and wish to change directions, it can be intimidating.

-We want to do right by our patients, providing them with the very best care in all situations.
-While on the job training is fine and dandy, depending on your practice you may receive a lot or very little hand holding.
-This can be a setup for occupational success, professional and personal growth or, on the flip side, failure!
+We want to do right by our patients, providing them with the absolute best care in all situations.
+While on-the-job training is fine and dandy, you may receive a lot (or very little) hand-holding, depending on your practice.

-Over the past four decades the PA postgraduate training movement has slowly expanded, and in 2017 there are more than 84 postgraduate PA programs with 70 of those listed on the Association of Postgraduate PA Programs (APPAP) website.
+Over the past four decades, the PA postgraduate training movement has slowly expanded.
+There are now more than 85 postgraduate PA programs, with 70 listed on the Association of Postgraduate PA Programs (APPAP) website.